 Current State

-Building a New MediaWires Strategy
+Building a New MediaWires Strategy [organize these under what you suggest are attainable and priority next steps.]

 Media Placement

 Incorporating New Tools/Tech

 Building out new issue verticals

 Next Steps

 Program History

 The MediaWires program’s original intent was to create an aggregate web portal that delivered our members’ content to new audiences online and increased its impact on public and political dialogue.
 We used a simple equation to describe it’s processes and intended impact: Sharing + Networking + Publicizing = Building the influence.
 The program was designed to increase the reach and impact of our members content by harnessing new, portable technologies and taking advantage of the emerging open web.
 The programs core operations included the following items: